mstksg/inCode/copy/entries/control-intro.md

 it, or leaving it alone?"
 So maybe the heavier hamsters get to their destinations slower --- so what?
 You've discovered something amazing.

 The key difference here is the *detection*.
-The key here is that you are no longer thinking of a static system that will never change --- you are constantly adjusting on the fly.
+You are no longer thinking of a static system that will never change --- you are constantly adjusting on the fly.
 You are doing things, detecting the reactions, and responding to those detections.
-In control theory, this key difference is what we call **feedback**.
+In control theory, this difference is what we call **feedback**.

 ***Feedback* is the process of letting what you *observe* from your changes affect what you *change next*, which then affects what you *observe*, etc.